The D-Day landing beaches in Normandy – Land of freedom!

 The cemeteries in tribute to our liberators!

-The most famous and emblematic is obviously the American cemetery of Colleville-sur-Mer, 1h15 from the campsite Les Prairies de la Mer, overlooking Omaha Beach.
-This site is full of history and memory and is still the most visited today.
+The best known is obviously the American cemetery at Colleville-sur-Mer, 1h15 from the campsite Les Prairies de la Mer, overlooking Omaha Beach.
+This site is full of history and is still the most visited today.
 The white crosses aligned to perfection, the memorial, the garden of the missing and the sea as far as the eye can see make this place unique and full of emotion.

 In Ver-sur-Mer, on the British sector, you will find the British Normandy Memorial.
-Inaugurated in 2021 by Emmanuel Macron and Theresa May, this memorial pays tribute to the British army and Norman civilians who fell during the confrontation.
+Inaugurated in 2021, this memorial pays tribute to the British army and to the Normandy civilians who fell during the battle.
 In total, more than 22,000 names of soldiers are engraved on the columns of the structure, facing Gold Beach.
-Seen from the sky, the site forms the British flag.

 To be discovered at the campsite